Youth Services Librarian (Librarian I)

 NECESSARY SPECIAL REQUIREMENTS:

-The appointee to this position will be required to complete a criminal background check and a check of the Child Protective Services Registry to the satisfaction of the employer.
+The appointee to the position must satisfactorily complete a criminal background check and a Child Services Registry check to the satisfaction of the employer.

 Ability to lift books weighing up to 10 pounds.
 Ability to input, access and retrieve information from a computer.
 All duties performed with or without reasonable accommodations.